 LearningRx Clinical Trial for Mild Cognitive Impairment (MCI)

 The Gibson Institute of Cognitive Research recently completed a series of case studies of five individuals with previously diagnosed Mild Cognitive Impairment (MCI), which is the first stage of Alzheimer’s disease.
 The study examined the outcomes from a combination of optimized diet, exercise, nutritional supplements, and cognitive training across domains on standardized measures used to monitor treatment effectiveness for Mild Cognitive Impairment as well as with functional Magnetic Resonance Imaging (fMRI).
 These study results were presented at the American Psychological Association Annual Convention in August 2018.
-To learn more about the study, please visit https://www.gibsonresearchinstitute.org/research-areas/research-summaries/ or clinicaltrials.gov.
+Learn more about the study by checking out the research summaries or visit clinicaltrials.gov.

 Take the First Step Toward a Better Tomorrow